Counsel, Business Affairs and Advancement

 Tanya Kreinin is Assistant Vice President, Brand Strategy and Integrated Marketing at the University of Toronto.

-Reporting to the Vice‐President, Advancement, Tanya leads the development and implementation of communications and marketing strategies designed to lift the profile and relevance of the University of Toronto as a major destination for alumni engagement and as a national and international priority for philanthropic investment.
+Tanya leads the development and implementation of marketing and communications strategies designed to lift the profile, reputation and relevance of the University of Toronto among key national and international stakeholders and position U of T effectively to secure alumni engagement and philanthropic investment locally and globally.

-Tanya is a senior integrated marketing communications professional who brings a wealth of Canadian and international experience to the role.
-Her experience spans digital, social, mobile, broadcast, print, direct marketing and promotions, rooted in sound objectives and strategy that allow her to bring a holistic and focused approach to brand communication.
+Tanya is a senior brand strategist and integrated marketing communications professional who brings a wealth of Canadian and international experience to the role.

 Tanya graduated from Haifa University with a Bachelor of Arts and Conservatory of Music (piano and vocal) in St. Petersburg, Russia.